debasmita-econ/debasmita-econ.github.io/_posts/2021-02-06-organizational-toolkit-2021.md

 I've made some big changes from 2020.
 I'm no longer using Evernote (!), Things3, or Coda, and I've started using Notion and Dropbox.

+**Disclaimer:** I deeply enjoy organizing things, and I find this process relaxing and calming.
+If you instead find this stressful and overwhelming, that is ok!
+This is just the way that I personally cope with all the many tasks and papers and people in my work life.
+Especially in the last year, "productivity" might not be a healthy goal for lots of people.
+For me, these apps are a fun distraction from the 2020 chaos, but that is probably not true for everyone.
+I like sharing what I use and how I organize things because I learn a lot from other people who share their workflows.
+We all have to find our own methods for dealing with work, and I hope my workflow will give you some inspiration.

 <br>

 ## [Notion](https://www.notion.so/product)